atlas-doc/doc-sabre/atlas-api-documentation/api-reference/shopping-and-ticketing/search.md

 - **Type:** Number
 - **Required:** Yes
 - **Description:** Total refund fee (for the most restrictive condition):
   If refNoshow = H, it should not be "null".
   This value includes the refund fee and no-show penalty
-- **Constraints:** Must be a non-negative value.
 - **Default:** 0.0
 - **Example:** 0.0